grafana/grafana/docs/sources/enterprise/access-control/provisioning.md

 > Feature available in Grafana Enterprise 8.0+.

-It is possible to manage your roles and even assign them to builtIn roles ("Viewer", "Editor", "Admin", "Grafana Admin") or already created teams, by adding one or more YAML config files in the [`provisioning/access-control/`]({{< relref "../../administration/configuration/#provisioning" >}}) directory.
+It is possible to manage your roles and even assign them to [built-in roles]({{< relref "./concepts/roles.md#built-in-role-assignments" >}}) or already created teams, by adding one or more YAML config files in the [`provisioning/access-control/`]({{< relref "../../administration/configuration/#provisioning" >}}) directory.
 Each config file can contain a list of `roles` that will be created or updated during start up.
 Upon version increment, Grafana updates the role to match the configuration file.
 The configuration file can also contain a list of roles that should be deleted.
 That list is called `deleteRoles`.
 Grafana will role deletion after role insertion/update.

 > Managing your roles can also be done using the [`access-control HTTP API`]({{< relref "../../http_api/access_control/" >}})